Stories from Naoh’ra Rabntah

 Matt shot him a look.
 “Your dad just wanted an excuse to brag about you.”

 “More like he wanted you to keep an eye on me.”
 Danny sounded more amused than annoyed.
-“But I’m good.
-You guys just focus on saving the world or whatever it is you do.”
+“You guys worry too much.”

 “Mine was a rooftop collapse,” Matt said.
-“Beam went under a roofer—he was hanging on by a harness when we reached him.
+“Beam went under a roofer.
+He was hanging on by a harness when we reached him.
 Took a while to shore it before we could bring him down.
 Couple ribs broken, but he’ll make it.”

 “See, you get all the nail-biters.
 I’m stuck crawling under trucks in back lots.”